 The striking landscape, the peculiarities of the natural environment, the unusual architecture and the outstanding monuments of Santorini attract very large numbers of visitors in the summer-so many that the excellent tourist amenities of the island can only just cope with them.
 Among the best bathing beaches-some of them with black sand and others with pebbles - are Kamari or Armeni, Amoudi, Baxedes, Perissa and Kokkini Paralia.

 |Packages visiting this destination:|

-Aegean Archipelago, Aegean Breeze, Aegean Explorer, Aegean Fantasy, Aegean Overture, Aegean Pearl, Aegean Sunshine, Aegean Voyager, Athens and Santorini, Classical Greece and the Islands, Cycladic Experience, Endless Blue, Greece Prelude, Greek Isles Honeymoon, Honeymoon Adonis, Honeymoon Hera, Honeymoon Thetis, Zeus and Isis
+Aegean Archipelago, Aegean Breeze, Aegean Explorer, Aegean Fantasy, Aegean Overture, Aegean Pearl, Aegean Sunshine, Aegean Voyager, Athens and Santorini, Athens, Paros and Santorini, Classical Greece and the Islands, Cycladic Experience, Endless Blue, Greece Prelude, Greek Isles Honeymoon, Honeymoon Adonis, Honeymoon Hera, Honeymoon Thetis, Zeus and Isis